GFite/purplepaper/finx-io/src/pages/blog/04-uniswap-v2/index.md

 previewText: 'All about FINX.
 Debt Pool Service oracles, 24x7 Corporate Debt Liquidity, Swaps and more.
 Launching May 2021.'
 ---

-**FINX** is a new type of decentralized marketplace that adds CREDIT to Decentralized Token Pools.
+**FINX** is an Ethereum 2 ERC-20 Token that powers the FINX Protocol, a new type of decentralized marketplace that adds CREDIT to Decentralized Token Pools.

 As a venue for pooled, automated liquidity provision on Ethereum, the FINX protocol (FINX) functions without upkeep, providing an unstoppable platform for ERC20 token conversion. **FINX will continue to work for as long as Ethereum exists**.